Fer-rosal/bookbot/README.md

 # bookbot
 Part of Boot.dev backend itinerary
-BookBot is my first Python project!
+BookBot is my first project in Python!